Can Fulham buck trend to stay in Premier League?

 Fulham have simply blown away the competition as they have stormed to the top of the league and promotion with four games to spare.

-The free-scoring team have hit five or more goals on six occasions, including 7-0 away wins at Blackburn and Reading, and became the first English team in 88 years to score six or more goals in three consecutive games, with 6-2 wins against Bristol City and Birmingham following the 7-0 hammering of the Royals to give them a staggering 19-goal haul in three games.
+The free-scoring team have hit five or more goals on six occasions, including 7-0 wins at Blackburn and Reading.
+They became the first English team in 88 years to score six or more goals in three consecutive games, with 6-2 wins against Bristol City and Birmingham following the 7-0 hammering of the Royals, to give them a staggering 19-goal haul.

 Silva will now be tasked with achieving something Jokanovic, Ranieri and Parker could not - Premier League survival.